ErraticPattern/obsidian-ideas/Clippings/On preprocessing EEG data.md

 ---
 # On preprocessing EEG data
 # Notes
-He is a very interesting speaker.
++ He is a very interesting speaker.
 He finds the most interesting arguments.
++ His take on Berger being aware of the artifacts in EEG data is very interesting.
+If true, it would indeed explain why he took so long to publish his results.
 # Content
 Video title: On preprocessing EEG data